annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ---

 ## Different types of scenes
-A Scene represents a grouping of sensor data (e.g. camera images, lidar pointclouds) that should be annotated together.
-Any information necessary to express the relationship between the sensors and their captured data is also present, be it camera resolution, sensor name or the frequency at which the data was recorded at.
+A scene represents a grouping of sensor data (e.g. camera images, lidar pointclouds) that should be annotated together.
+Any information necessary to describe the relationship between the sensors and their captured data is also specifed in the scene, be it camera resolution, sensor name, and the frequency at which the data was recorded at, etc.

 There are different scene types depending on what kind of sensor(s) are used to represent the contents of the scene.
-For example, if we want to create a scene only consisting of data from camera sensors then we would use the scene type `Cameras`.
-Similarly, if we want to create a scene consisting of lidar sensors and camera sensors then we would use the scene type `LidarsAndCameras`.
-Additionally, scenes can either be **sequential** or **non-sequential**.
+For example, if one wants to create a scene only consisting of image data from camera sensors then one would use the scene type `Cameras`.
+Similarly, if one wants to create a scene consisting of both lidar and camera sensors then one would use the scene type `LidarsAndCameras`.
+Additionally, scenes can either be *single frame* or *sequence* type.

 ### Sequential vs non-sequential
-Sequential scenes represent a *sequence* of sensor data, whereas non-sequential scenes only contain a single snapshot of sensor data.
-The sequential relationship is expressed via a sequence of **Frames**, where each **Frame** object contains information related to what kind of sensor data constitues the frame (e.g. which image and/or point cloud is a part of the Frame) as well as a *relative timestamp* that captures where in time (relative to the other frames) the Frame is located.
+Sequential scenes represent a *sequence* of frames in time, whereas non-sequential scenes only contain one snapshot of the sensor data.
+The sequential relationship is expressed via a sequence of **Frames**, where each Frame contains information related to what kind of sensor data constitues the frame (e.g. which image and/or point cloud is part of the Frame) as well as a *relative timestamp* that captures where in time (relative to the other frames) the Frame is located.

-Non-sequential scenes only express a single snapshot of sensor data.
-As such, these kinds of scenes only contain a single Frame object and do not require any relative timestamp information.
+Non-sequential scenes only contains a single Frame and do not require any relative timestamp information.

-Sequential scene types are easily identified by the suffix `Seq` present in their name.
+Sequential scene types are identified by the suffix `Seq` in their type name.

 The following scene types are currently supported